 our example all further processing is assigned to the

 BlogController.
-A reference to the request and the
+A reference to the

 response is handed over.